SolarPerformanceInsight/SolarPerformanceInsight.github.io/usecases.md

 {: .anchor}

 **Use case narrative**: Snow and soiling are two key, user-identified external factors that affect actual performance and should be accounted for by SPI performance models.
-The platform should be able to accept snow or soiling data, or data from which quantities for modeling snow and soiling effects can be inferred (8.0)
+The platform should be able to accept snow or soiling data, or data from which quantities for modeling snow and soiling effects can be inferred.

 **Requirements**:
 - User uploads snow/soiling data.